Contact Us

 A number of City departments and their partners run service opportunities year-round.
 Explore the information below to see how you can become a part of this city that serves!

 • The Community Foundation: Supports community Changemakers who want to give time, talents, or resources to critical projects in our region.
-Visit the site for a host of local volunteer opportunities.
+Visit their Engagement Center for a host of local volunteer opportunities.

 • The Greater Richmond Medical Reserve Corps, organized by the Virginia Department of Health, welcomes volunteers with and without medical expertise to support health and safety initiatives across our communities.